Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: Electroweak Phase Transition with a Scalar Singlet

 \section{Electroweak Phase Transition with a Scalar Singlet}

 The most general renormalizable gauge-singlet scalar potential takes the form,

 The singlet scalar $S$ can couple to the Higgs field $H$ using the following terms,

-A $\mathbb{Z}_2$-symmeteric potential can be obtained directly by setting the parameters of the odd term to zero ($\alpha, \beta \rightarrow 0$).
+A $\mathbb{Z}_2$-symmetric potential can be obtained directly by setting the parameters of the odd term to zero (i.e.\ $\alpha, \beta \rightarrow 0$).
 In this case, if the mass of the resulting new scalar exceeds half of the Higgs boson mass, it becomes challenging to detect at the colliders.
-This phenomenon is commonly referred to as the "nightmare scenario."
+This phenomenon is commonly referred to as the ``nightmare scenario''.
 Nevertheless, in this study, we opted to keep these $\mathbb{Z}_2$-asymmeteric terms to maintain a more general representation that encompasses other types of challenging scenarios that induce some hard-to-reach regions of the parameter space, where both the mixing angle and di-Higgs boson decays are minimal.
-Furthermore, these specific terms are crucial for facilitating a strong first-order EWPT; see, for example \cite{choi1993real}.
+In addition, these specific terms are crucial for facilitating a strong first-order EWPT, see e.g.~\cite{choi1993real}.
 The singlet term in the scalar field can be eliminated using shift symmetry, which only results in the redefinition of the remaining parameters, as demonstrated in previous studies ~\cite{espinosa2012strong,profumo2007singlet}.
 Consequently, the most general renormalizable representation of the real gauge-singlet extension of SM (xSM) is,

 Electroweak symmetry breaking generates vacuum expectation values (vevs), $v$ and $\omega$, for the Higgs doublet and scalar singlet fields, respectively.
-The physical states are obtained by expanding around vevs, $H\rightarrow \frac{1}{\sqrt{2}} (v+h)$ and $S\rightarrow \omega +s$, derived from the minimization conditions:
+The physical states are obtained by expanding around the vevs, $H\rightarrow \frac{1}{\sqrt{2}} (v+h)$ and $S\rightarrow \omega +s$, derived from the minimization conditions:

 which demonstrates that the fields become coupled,